pmcharrison/cabat/README.md

 x$packages[x$packages$package %in% c("cabat", "psychTestR", "psychTestRCAT"), ]
 ```

+## Acknowledgements

+We are grateful to the following individuals for translating the CA-BAT
+into new languages:

+- Pauline Larrouy-Maestri (French)
+- Yina Quique (Spanish)

 ## Installation instructions (local use)

 1. If you don't have R installed, install it from here: https://cloud.r-project.org/